 No. You can only apply for either the Direct Entry Inspector or the Direct Entry Superintendent programme.

-During the application process, you can indicate your preferred force by ranking the forces that are participating.
-If you are recommended to join the programme following the National Assessment Centre but are not offered a position with your preferred force, you will be considered for other forces through a national clearing process.
+No. you may only apply for one force.
+If, however, you are successful at the National Assessment Centre and are not offered a place with the force that you applied you will be considered for other forces through a national clearing process.

 You can apply for the programme as many times as you want.
 If, however, you attend the National Assessment Centre and are unsuccessful on two occasions, you will not be eligible to attend for a third time within a five-year period.